This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 I cooked my eggs 9 minutes and ,they looked like 5 to 6 minute eggs , then I cooked them to 12 minute put in ice water 5 minutes later cracked and had perfect eggs.

-John Gurung
+6. John Gurung says:

 5 stars